Why Are Pet Fountains So Expensive?

 Then you have shipping and distribution, marketing and middlemen, advertising (print and online) and corporate personnel costs including attorney fees, insurance, etc. Finally, the brand owners and, if any, shareholders need to walk away with a profit.

-From the highest priced (about $85) to the lowest (about $25) of the manufactured pet fountains the mean price is about $55.
+From the highest priced (about $95) to the lowest (about $25) of the manufactured pet fountains the mean price is about $60.
 After the expenses above are factored in, each fountain brings in a reasonable, though not great profit, but because so many fountains are produced these are very financially viable enterprises.

 clay.
 After throwing it is slowly dried then trimmed.
 The base of the center pieces are thrown then hand-formed into leaves or flowers or raised basins with channels or any of many other designs we create, or they are carved and glaze-painted with any of a variety of motifs, many which we’ve never done before.
 We’re always adding new designs.
 The bowls and center pieces are bisque fired to about 1945◦ F which drives out all moisture, burns out organics and carbon and releases gasses.

-Before glazing, each fountain bowl and center piece is cleaned with a sponge to remove any dust that may affect the glaze, wax resist is put on the foot of the pieces and a 3 X 5 card is made for each one with all the fountains particuars – diameter, height, details of the center piece, cord cover and any other characteristics of note.
+Before glazing, each fountain bowl and center piece is cleaned with a sponge to remove any dust that may affect the glaze, wax resist is put on the foot of the pieces and a 3 X 5 card is made for each one with all the fountains particulars – diameter, height, details of the center piece, cord cover and any other characteristics of note.

 Everything is loaded into the kiln for the glaze firing.
 This is done usually on four or five levels, level by level with witness cones at each level to inform us how the has kiln fired.
 The glaze firing goes to 2,232◦ F. We normally bisque and glaze from twenty to twenty five fountains at a time, about twice a week.
 Each glaze firing takes about 15 hrs. to complete with another 8 hours or so to cool before removing the ware.

-The card is updated with the fountains’ new size (they shrink in the glaze firing), what length of copper and or vinyl has gone into it, what pump is has (we use different sizes), a note if it can or not take a European pump, which (custom made-for-us) foam filter it has and what the cord cover design is.
+The card is updated with the fountains’ new size (they shrink in the glaze firing), what length of copper and or vinyl has gone into it, what pump it has (we use different sizes), a note if it can or not take a European pump, which (custom made-for-us) foam filter it has and what the cord cover design is.
 The fountain is then tested.
 We look for smooth, satisfying flow, no pump noise and no splash.

 Once satisfied of those requirements the fountains are photographed in a photo tent.
-Because each fountain is one of a kind, each fountain needs to be photographed.
+Because each fountain is one of a kind, every fountain needs to be photographed.
 The images are loaded into the computer and color and light corrected for accuracy.
 We keep the fountains by the computer during this phase to assure that the images look exactly like the fountains.
 This is done for each image of each fountain.
 Normally we use three photos of each.

 The fountains are then prepped, dried, the components put into small plastic bags which are put into the fountains, and the fountains are put on the outgoing shelves in preparation for boxing and shipping.
-Each fountain is then listed on our website with its full description and details.
+Each pet fountain is then listed on our website with its full description and details.
 And that’s all there is to the creation of a ThirstyCat Fountain.
 A ThirstyCat